Coleridge-Initiative/ada-2018-kcmo/support/notebook_status.md

 ## 4_1_Text_Analysis
 - on patent abstract
 - *Are the functions defined too early in the notebook?
 Separated?* I would do entire run without functions, then say: let's recap everything into 3 functions, that you can keep for other projects.
-- *Is it worth showing N-grams?* The results are not particularly relevant here.
+- *Is it worth showing N-grams?* The results are not particularly relevant here...
+But useful in general
 - *Can we remove Supervised Learning?* We would have to find a new way of doing it here (there is not the factype variable that we need)
 - I removed import progressbar